 Don't Forget: You’re Not a Machine.
 You're a Human Being.

 You need things like downtime, relaxation, and time spent with loved ones.
 If you don’t give yourself those things, guess what?
 Your productivity will suffer.

 If you push yourself to work seven days a week, without a break, you’ll find it increasingly difficult to focus.
 You’ll probably get irritable and snappy, and you’ll be very susceptible to distractions.
 You’ll put more and more hours into your work, but you’ll spend a good chunk of those hours clicking away onto Facebook or watching clips of 1970s sitcoms on YouTube.

-We tend to view things like this as a failure of willpower, but really they’re a failure of self-care.
 If you find yourself unable to concentrate, it may well be because your brain just needs a break, and if you keep refusing to give it one, it will just go ahead and take one anyway.